 - From November to March the Tang Dynasty music and dance performance is not available on all evenings.
-If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide. - The rickshaw ride in the hutongs in Beijing has been replaced with a walk through the hutongs from September 1st 2019 onwards. - The Forbidden City is closed on Mondays, due to maintenance.
+If it is not operating on the evening your group is due to attend, a suitable alternative will be arranged by your National Escort/Local Guide. - The Forbidden City is closed on Mondays, due to maintenance.
 If it is not open on the day our group is due to visit, Beijing touring will be rearranged by your National Escort/Local Guide accordingly - Yangtze River.
 Please note that all sections of the itinerary for the Yangtze River Cruise are especially subject to change.
 The movement of each vessel along the Yangtze is regulated by the Government's Yangtze River Authority (YRA).
 The river's rapid flow, the narrowness of the gorges and the recent increase in numbers of passengers means that the timetables are under some pressure.
 The YRA allocates times for access to mooring points, embarkation and disembarkation at docks and passage through the gorges.
 This means that the captain of each cruise ship is unable to confirm a final itinerary until shortly before departure (usually 24 hours prior).
 This can affect both the time and location where you embark and disembark your cruise ship.
-Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator.
+Your National Escort/Local Guide will explain any such changes to you as soon as they are informed by the cruise operator. - From 2020 the Flight from Beijing to Xian has been changed to a Bullet Train.

-Itinerary - Captivating China
+Itinerary - China & Tibet Discovery

-Day 1: Fly to Beijing
+Day 1: Beijing

-Fly to Beijing, China's capital.
-On arrival you will be met at the airport by your local guide and/or National Escort from Wendy Wu Tours.
-Together with other group members who may be arriving at a similar time, you will transfer approximately 1 hour to your hotel to check in.
-The rest of the day is at leisure.
+Fly to Beijing, the capital of China, for a 3-night stay.
+On arrival in Beijing Capital International Airport, you will be met in the arrival hall by your local guide and/or National Escort from Wendy Wu Tours.
+Together with all other group members who may be arriving at a similar time, you will transfer to your hotel.
+The transfer will take approximately 1 hour and the rest of the day is at leisure.

 Beijing - Beijing is the capital of the People's Republic of China.
-With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China and has been the heart of politics and society throughout its long history.
+With its unequalled wealth of history, Beijing served as the centre for the many different empires and cultures that ruled China, and has been the heart of politics and society throughout its long history.
 The ancient monuments, the stories of days gone by as well as the dynamic and modern city Beijing has become today, make it a destination not to be missed.